 - Pepper, to taste

-Add tuna, onion, celery, mushrooms, peas, mayo, and salt.
+- Add tuna, onion, celery, mushrooms, peas, cream soup, and salt.
 Mix to combine.

 You can add the frozen peas straight to the mixing bowl without thawing.
 The hot pasta will thaw the peas easily.